title: "Build an NFT marketplace" authors: "Benjamin Fuentes (Marigold)" last_update: date: 22 May 2024

 taq generate types ./app/src

-5. If you are using a Mac, edit the default dev script in the app/package.json file to look like this:
+5. IF YOU ARE ON A MAC, edit the default dev script in the app/package.json file to look like this:

 {